CadQuery/cq-cli/README.md

 A test is required when adding a codec to cq-cli, but is easy to add.
 Add a file named `test_[your codec name]_codec.py` in the tests directory, and add the test to it. `test_step_codec.py` would be a good template to base any new tests off of.

+### Exit Codes

+Applications can return a non-zero exit code to let the user know what went wrong.
+Below is a listing of the exit codes for cq-cli and what they mean.

+* **0:** Operation was successful with no errors detected.
+* **1:** A CadQuery script could not be read from the given `infile`.
+* **2:** There was a usage error with the parameters that were passed to cq-cli (too few parameters, not the correct ones, etc).
+* **3:** A codec for converting the results of the CadQuery script was not provided.
+* **100:** There was an unknown error while running the CadQuery script and obtaining a result (build error, possibly from OCCT).
+* **200:** There was an unknown error while running a codec to convert the results of the CadQuery script.

 ### pyinstaller

 If building cq-cli to run as a stand-alone app is required, there are two modes to build it in: `onefile` and `dir` (directory). onefile mode creates a single file for the app, which is easy to distribute but takes longer to start up run on each execution. dir mode creates a directory with numerous dependency files in it, including the cq-cli binary file, and starts up faster than the single file.
 However, the directory distribution can take up more than twice the disk space and can be messier to distribute.
 A PyInstaller spec file has been provided for both modes, and selecting between them only requires the addition of a command line argument.
 The commands to build in each type of mode are outlined below.